Academic Catalogs

 Course Objectives

-• 2.
-Explain legal/ethical rules and guidelines according to national professional standards as it relates to students scope of practice and fieldwork experience.

 • 3.
+Explain legal/ethical rules and guidelines according to national professional standards as it relates to the student's scope of practice in the fieldwork experience.

-Incorporate cultural awareness and empathy when working with diverse client populations.
+• 4.
+Use cultural awareness and empathy when working with diverse client populations.

 Lecture Content

-Fieldwork Placement Create learning objectives with the assistance of the instructor and supervisor The agency organizational chart Identify and follow fieldwork sites mission and vision statements Follow employers rules, policies, and regulations Understand and exercise informed consent and confidentiality Supervisor and self evaluation Codes of ethics Confidentiality policies Ethical standards and challenges Mandated reporting Legal policies and procedures Core competencies and Employability Skills Develop employable and transferable skills Demonstrate critical thinking and problem-solving skills, time management, communication skills, organizational and record-keeping skills, and accountability in all settings Develop and maintain working relationships with community health, welfare and social agencies, and other partnerships Explore options on professional development and association membership Application of practices appropriate to the individual client Build trust and rapport Knowledge of local programs and services Assist clients/families with obtaining community assistance by referral to proper resources Understand the importance of referring when unable to assist a client Creating authentic assessments and documentation for all clients Recognizing prejudice and bias Writing effective case notes Self-Reflection
+The Social Worker/Human Services Practitioner Understand the developmental journey of becoming a social worker or human services practitioner Describe the nature of social work and human services as a helping profession Fieldwork Placement Identify agencies of interest with the guidance of the instructor Collaborate with the instructor and supervisor to develop clear learning objectives Identify and follow the fieldwork site's mission and vision statements Follow employers' rules, policies, and regulations Understand and exercise informed consent and confidentiality Supervision Recognize the roles o f supervision and legal context in the social work/human services practice Complete the fieldwork placement agreement form Complete supervisor and self-evaluation Codes of Ethics Confidentiality policies Ethical standards and challenges Mandated reporting Legal policies and procedures Core Competencies and Employability Skills Develop employable and transferable skills Demonstrate critical thinking and problem-solving, time management, communication, organizational and record-keeping skills, and accountability in all settings Develop and maintain working relationships with community health, welfare and social agencies, and other partnerships eserver-spaces="true Explore options for professional development and association membership Examine the progressive characteristics and competencies of a generalist practice The Helping Relationship Build trust and rapport with clients Knowledge of resources and services that clients need and depend on Understand the importance of referring and collaborating when needed to assist a client Develop genuine assessments of the needs, interests, resources, values, and opportunities of a diverse client population that varies in terms of race, nationality, ethnicity, sexuality, spirituality, gender, age, abilities, economic status, or language Wr ite effective case notes Self-Reflection Recognize prejudice and bias Reflect on the feedback and areas for improvement given by the fieldwork supervisor and instructor Explain burnout and the importance of self-care

 Method(s) of Instruction